ADavies2/DFTB-Tutorials/README.md

 - Geometry optimization of COF TpPa-1 using the 3ob-3-1 parameter set
 - Band structure calculation of COF TpPa-1 with the 3ob-3-1 parameter set
 - Density of state (DOS) calculation of COF TpPa-1 with the 3ob-3-1 parameter set
-- Geometry optimization of MOF UiO-66 using the extended tight-binding model, xTB-GFN1
+- Geometry optimization of MOF UiO-66 using the extended tight-binding model GFN1-xTB
 - Molecular dynamics simulation under NPT ensemble of stacked COF TpPa-1

 An accompanying README.md is included in each of the tutorial sub-directories.
 [Similar tutorials are availble by the DFTB+ developers](https://dftbplus-recipes.readthedocs.io/en/latest/).
 The DFTB+ manual can also be found [here](https://dftbplus.org/documentation.html).